SnowFleix/gRPC-Pololu-Command-Handler/README.md

 # gRPC-Pololu-Handler
 Code used for a gRPC server written in C#.
 The code controls multiple Pololu controllers connected to servos and stepper motors.
-This repository is a copy of one service used in
+This repository is a copy of one service used in a project I'm currently developing.

 ### Prerequisites